๐Ÿ”ฅ AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 • If the deduction is unsuccessful, a second attempt will be made on the 20th

-• If the date of deduction falls on a weekend or Public Holiday, the deduction will be made on the next working day
+• If the date of deduction falls on a weekend or public holiday, the deduction will be made on the next working day

-Making ad-hoc payments while on GIRO
+Making additional payments while on GIRO

-Let’s imagine you have a tax liability of S$12,000., and opt for a GIRO payment arrangement.
-IRAS will split your bill such that S$1,000ย is paid each month.
+Letโ€™s suppose you have a tax liability of S$12,000, and apply for a GIRO payment arrangement.
+IRAS will split your bill such that S$1,000 is owed each month.

-Without any ad-hoc payments, this is what the schedule should look like (for the ease of illustration, I’ve assumed that instalments under the PIP are also S$1,000).
+Without any ad-hoc payments, this is what the schedule should look like (for the ease of illustration, Iโ€™ve assumed that instalments under the PIP are also S$1,000).

 Month GIRO Balance